phil-smith-1/ad-signal-tech-test/README.md

 ## Future Improvements
 1. More testing
-2. Large video files could lead to performance issues.
-In this case, run the video processing job asynchronously to protect the system.
+2. ~~Large video files could lead to performance issues.
+In this case, run the video processing job asynchronously to protect the system.~~ &#9745;
 3. Update to a more sophisticated UI/Design
 4. More exception/error handling.